TITLE Health Information Assistant

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills Must be knowledgeable of state and federal regulations regarding the release of confidential patient information.
+Skills: Must be knowledgeable of state and federal regulations regarding the release of confidential patient information.
 Must be computer literate and able to learn to use Health Information Management software and hardware.
 A working knowledge of medical terminology is required.
 Must be detail-oriented.
 Effective oral and written communication skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other The position requires sitting and standing for extended periods.
 The position requires extensive data entry.